mamba73/mamba.TorchDiscordSync/README.md

 - *PvP Message:*
 ```"{killer} showed {victim} no mercy with {weapon}"```
 - *Result in game:*
-💀 mamba showed orko no mercy with Flare Gun
+💀 mamba showed orko no mercy with Flare Gun in the vicinity of Titan

 - *Environment Oxygen Message:*